wonderstone843/journey-to-red-team/README.md

 To join a red team or AI safety role where I can ethically test systems, detect risks, and make AI safer for everyone.

 **Let’s connect:**
-Reach out if you’re hiring, collaborating, or just want to nerd out about adversarial ML or future AI threats.
+Reach out if you’re hiring, collaborating, or just want to talk about adversarial ML or future AI threats.